isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    Here you can notice that the first chapter Advanced PDF settings is not given any page number, as it has nested or child topics.
 Whereas a page number if assigned to Appendix and Legal because they are standalone topics without any child topic.

 * **Leader format**: Use the drop-down to select Dotted, Solid, or Space leader lines to connect heading levels to its corresponding page numbers.
-   For applying TOC structure and styling heading levels, see *Define Table of Contents*.
+   For applying TOC structure and styling heading levels, see [Add a chapter TOC](design-page-layout.md#add-chapter-toc).

+    >[!NOTE]
+    >
-   > **Note**: If you are a CSS developer, then you can define the leader format directly in the CSS file as well.
+    >If you are a CSS developer, then you can define the leader format directly in the CSS file as well.
-* **Use table continuation marker**: Select this option to define markers for long tables that spread across multiple pages.
-For more information on using table continuation markers, see Use table continuation markers.
+* **Use table continuation marker**: Select this option to define markers for long tables that spread across multiple pages. <!--For more information on using table continuation markers, see Use table continuation markers.-->

 **Page Layouts**